IBM/cpdctl/README_command_reference.md

 Retrieve the list of AutoAI RAG requests for the specified space or project.

 This operation does not save the history, any requests that were deleted or purged will not appear in this list.
+Note: If the `--all-pages` option is not set, the command will only retrieve a single page of the collection.

 ```sh
 cpdctl wx-ai autoai-rag list [--space-id SPACE-ID] [--project-id PROJECT-ID] [--start START] [--limit LIMIT]